– Aparna Chatterjee

 We can change this.
-Just decide what we are going to support.
 We have several local brands that provide clothing made up of natural materials.
-Clothes are made of cotton; jute is more eco-friendly and better for the skin.
-You will be surprised to know that even banana leaves and bamboo is used to create fabric.
+Clothes made of cotton jute are more eco-friendly and better for the skin.
+You will be surprised to know that even banana leaves and bamboo are used to create fabric.

-Additionally, clothes made up of such fabrics do not produce fabric balls that usually happen because of regular wear and frequent friction.
-They last long and later can be used for multiple things later.
-Shopping locally is better for the environment and supports the local community.
+Additionally, clothes made up of such fabrics do not produce fabric balls, usually because of regular wear and frequent friction.
+They last long and can later be used for multiple things.

 In a nutshell, the ways to reduce carbon footprint.